SeppeSoete/susie-drama/README.md

 - Click on "function call"
 - Fill in the name of the function
 - If the function has variables or parameters, add these by selecting "variable" or "parameter", filling in the variable's name and clicking "add"
-- Once you have done this, click "Submit function call"
+- Once you have finished these last 2 steps, click "Submit function call"
-- repeat this process for all your functions
+- repeat this process for all of your functions
 - click on "Draw stapel" and tadaa, there you have your stapel